safenetforum-community/community-token/token/docs/token.md

 Each graph is a separate token.

-Token ID is a xorname (public key?) of the structure (Chunk?) containing token info: *symbol*, *name*, *totalSupply*, *decimals*.
+Token ID is a xorname of the Chunk containing token info: *symbol*, *name*, *decimals*.
 Future Native Token could have token ID consisting of zeros and token info would be hardcoded.

 Genesis transaction GE:
 * *content* token ID, as in ordinary GE
 * Empty *parents* (indicating a genesis transaction)
+* Single *output* to issuer's key.
+This value is a *totalSupply*.

 ## Bridged (ERC20)